-In 2003, the first stand-alone DAB radio service, Sur Sagar Radio Inc. was licensed in the Toronto areas to deliver a service aimed at the South Asian community in the region, broadcasting in Punjabi, Hindi, Urdu and Gujarati, as well as English.
-The CAB objected to the license application on the basis that stand-alone licences were not appropriate given the embryonic stage of the DAB sector.21 The CAB feared, and argued as such with the CRTC, that opening up the licensing of stand-alone digital stations would initiate a 'gold rush' for spare spectrum, before the business case had been established or proven.
-It appealed again to the market-driven approach outlined in the Policy for the Introduction of Digital Radio (1995) which protected the current structure of the industry pending a full and complete transition to digital.
-In reply, Sur Sagar argued that a new approach to digital radio was now required which would be based on programme innovation, and risks being taken by new entrants to the market in order to counteract the stalled implementation of digital radio.
-In strongly worded terms, Sur Sagar argued that the spectrum was "public property, not the private reserve of those who have experimented."
-The CRTC's supported the case and justified a one-off licence on the basis that "offering an entire schedule of unique programming for a specialised audience adds value to digital radio and could advance the rollout of the special receiver necessary to receive such programming."22 was an important decision and one which could have important consequences for a reorientation of DAB policy.
-Operational difficulties have to date however hindered the development of the Sur Sagar service and the success of its implementation remains uncertain.23
+In 2003, the first stand-alone DAB radio service, Sur Sagar Radio Inc., was licensed in the Toronto area to deliver a service to the South Asian community in the region, broadcasting in Punjabi, Hindi, Urdu and Gujarati, as well as English.
+The Canadian Association of Broadcasters objected to the license application on the basis that standalone licences were not appropriate given the embryonic stage of the DAB sector (CRTC, 2003).
+The CAB feared, and argued as such with the CRTC, that opening up the licensing of stand-alone digital stations would initiate a 'gold rush' for spare spectrum, before the business case had been established or proven.
+It appealed again to the market-driven approach outlined in the Policy for the Introduction of Digital Radio (CRTC, 1995) which protected the current structure of the industry pending a full and complete transition to digital.
+In reply, Sur Sagar Inc. argued that a new approach to digital radio was required, based on programme innovation and led by new entrants to the market in order to counteract the stalled implementation of digital radio.
+In strongly worded terms, Sur Sagar Inc. argued that the spectrum was "public property, not the private reserve of those who have experimented."
+Its case was supported by the CRTC who argued that "offering an entire schedule of unique programming for a specialized audience adds value to digital radio and could advance the rollout of the special receiver equipment necessary to receive such programming."

+The offering of this one off ethnic digital radio licence was a key decision that suggested important consequences for a reorientation of DAB policy.
+Operational difficulties have to date, however, hindered the development of the Sur Sagar service and the success of its implementation remains uncertain.4

-A coda of sorts to this phase of DAB in Canada is provided by the proposal of CHUM Ltd., the Canadian communications conglomerate, to provide a subscription radio service across Canada on a DAB network.
-Satellite radio made a high profile entry into the Canadian market in 2005 when both XM and Sirius platforms were licensed to operate their subscription service under revised Canadian broadcasting regulations.
+A coda of sorts to this phase of DAB in Canada is provided by the proposal of CHUM Ltd., the communications conglomerate, to provide a subscription radio service across Canada on a DAB network.
+Satellite radio made a high profile entry into the Canadian market in 2005 when both XM and Sirius platforms were licensed to operate their subscription service under revised Canadian broadcasting regulations (O'Neill, 2006).
 With knowledge of the impending entry of both satellite giants, a third application for a terrestrial digital subscription service was submitted by CHUM and also approved though subsequently never launched.
 Controversially, where the bulk of the satellite's music service of over 100 channels was not subject to the normal Canadian content regulations, CHUM's proposal as a terrestrial service was licensed under the normal content rules for all Canadian broadcast services.

-CHUM's proposal was for a terrestrial DAB service with conditional access, and providing 50 channels initially, subsequently growing to 100 channels for a \$9.95 CDN monthly subscription.
-CHUM signed a technology agreement with RadioScape in the UK to develop receivers specifically for the subscription service which could also be used to pick up regular, non-subscription DAB channels.
-Receivers would also include a card slot for adding removable memory for recording, a RAM cache for live-pause and replay features, and an integrated receiver/MP3 player, designed specifically for the youth market.
-In order to achieve the density required to allow a 50 channel service in addition to current DAB allocations for AM and FM replacement, the data compression ratios would be reduced to 128 kbps for stereo from its current 256 kilobits per second.
-More advanced codecs providing an approximate doubling of spectral efficiency), and /or the allocation of a "modest amount" of additional spectrum beyond the current 1452-1492 MHz DAB band were also proposed (Pizzi 2005).
+CHUM's proposal was for a terrestrial DAB service with conditional access, providing 50 channels initially, subsequently growing to 100 channels, for a monthly subscription fee of \$9.95.
+CHUM signed a technology agreement with equipment manufacture, RadioScape, for specially designed receivers which could also be used to pick up regular, non-subscription DAB channels.
+Receivers would also include a card slot for adding removable memory for recording, a RAM cache for live-pause and replay features, and an integrated receiver/MP3 player aimed at the youth market.
+In order to achieve the density required to allow a 50 channel service in addition to current DAB allocations for AM and FM replacement, data compression ratios would be reduced to 128 kilobits per second for stereo from its current 256 kbps.
+More advanced codecs providing an approximate doubling of spectral efficiency, as well as the possible allocation of additional spectrum were also proposed (Pizzi, 2005).